NikhilGangaram/MACH/data/data_scripts/README.md

 - **File**: `id.txt`
 - **Description**: A text file containing the extracted atom IDs, one per line.
 The file is saved in the same directory as the script.

-## Notes

-- The script assumes the atom IDs are in the first column of the "Atoms # atomic" section.
-- It skips the header line ("Atoms # atomic") and any empty lines.

 # inflate_vacancy.py

 This Python script randomly removes a specified percentage of atom IDs from a list and updates a LAMMPS lattice file by removing corresponding atoms.